ILKAY-BRAHIM/DeepLabv3Plus/README.md

-# DeepLabv3Plus for Phosphate Grain Segmentation
+# DeepLabv3Plus for semantic Segmentation

-A PyTorch implementation of DeepLabv3Plus for semantic segmentation of phosphate grains in microscopic images.
-This project provides a robust solution for segmenting phosphate grains with high accuracy and includes features for monitoring training progress and model performance.
+A PyTorch implementation of DeepLabv3Plus for semantic segmentation .
+This project provides a robust solution for segmenting objects with high accuracy and includes features for monitoring training progress and model performance.

 ## Project Structure